 Major: B.S.
 Biochemistry

-Officer Position/What do you do?: I am the Secretary so I will be writing all of the wonderful emails you will be receiving this year.
-Also I keep track of everyone’s points!
+Officer Position/What do you do?: I'm the Secretary so I write most of the emails you'll be receiving.
+I also keep track of member participation through our point system!

-Research: I’m currently in the FRI stream Vertebrate Interactome Mapping, aka Gene Networks.
+Research: I work in the FRI stream Vertebrate Interactome Mapping, aka Gene Networks.
 I run analytical tests on a gene called GPATCH4 to eventually characterize its interactions and better understand its function.
 It might have a role in RNA interference and liver cancer, but no one really knows!